Tooth Extractions – Hoover, AL

 During your exam, Dr. Moulton may determine that you need a tooth extraction, which can be due to a number of different reasons.
 For one, teeth may be significantly decayed.
 In other cases, advanced gum disease could have damaged them in such a way that is beyond repair.
 Additionally, if they are trapped underneath existing teeth (impacted) or preventing you from starting orthodontic treatment, they may need to be removed with safe, predictable tooth extractions in Hoover, AL.

-Why Choose Moulton Dentistry for Tooth Extractions?
+Why Choose Moulton Dentistry of Hoover for Tooth Extractions?

 - Soft Tissue Laser Technology Improves Comfort and Precision